tj-tusharjain/azure-compute-docs/articles/virtual-machines/trusted-launch-faq.md

 ### What Microsoft owned trusted certificates are built into Azure VMs?

 For Windows VMs, Windows CA certificate is built in UEFI firmware.
 For Linux VMs, Microsoft UEFI CA certificate is built in UEFI firmware.
-For Azure Linux VMs only, an additional ‘Azure Services Linux Kmod PCA’ certificate is also added in in UEFI firmware for all Linux distributions.
+For Azure Linux VMs only, `Azure Services Linux Kmod PCA` certificate is also added in UEFI firmware for all Linux distributions.
 Linux Kmod PCA is used to sign Microsoft owned kernel modules.

 Linux Kmod PCA certificate is added to make customer experience smoother when using Microsoft solutions like Azure Site Recovery (ASR) which installs a kernel module.
-The ASR kernel module will load without any customer action to supply a key as ASR kernel module is signed using the trusted ‘Azure Services Linux Kmod PCA’ certificate.
+The ASR kernel module loads without any customer action to supply a key as ASR kernel module is signed using the trusted ‘Azure Services Linux Kmod PCA’ certificate.

 #### Download instructions